-As Tri Tip is such a popular form of meat and barbecue we've created and eBook withour our eBook Learning section entitled 12 Days of Tri-Tip Recipes.
+As Tri Tip is such a popular form of meat and barbecue we've created an eBook in our eBook Learning section entitled 12 Days of Tri-Tip Recipes.
 This is a group of Jake's 12 best Tri-Tip recipes that we've used over the years.
-Recipes for Homemade Herb Based Tri Tip, Basic Tri-Tip, andwich Style Tri-Tip recipes and more.
+Recipes for Homemade Herb Based Tri Tip, Basic Tri-Tip, Sandwich Style Tri-Tip recipes and more.
 The eBook is a limited edition series and is available while supplies last.
 Click the link to Order Now.
 Downloads will be emailed to your favorite email address.
 (Although shown note there is NO shipping cost as this is a download.
 Just click continue and follow to Checkout).

 Ingredients For Tri Tip Preparation and Grilling: